bbauska/LFS171x/README.md

 Why were certain decisions made?
 What were some ideas that were proposed and, ultimately, found to either be shot down or not really good enough, right, so that we don't end up changing things back and forth, right, we don't end up making mistakes that we could have avoided before or learning from previous...how do we make sure we learn from previous mistakes, right?

-And that's only possible in an open source community if, on top of just releasing code, you're also engaging in the creative process itself, and making that public facing.
+And that's only possible in an open-source community if, on top of just releasing code, you're also engaging in the creative process itself, and making that public facing.

-And I think, really, we found out over 25 years of open source that that's the best way to build trustworthy software.
+And I think, really, we found out over 25 years of open-source that that's the best way to build trustworthy software.

 I believe it leads to higher security software and higher quality software, but really, the question is trust.